mrtommyb/K2fov/README.md

 The code will also make an image showing where the targets fall.

-If you want to run simple script then you can run
+If you want to run a simple script then you can run
 ```bash
 python runK2onSilicon.py mytargetlist.csv campaignNumber
 ```